Open-and-Sustainable/prismAId/README.md

 * * *

 ## Purpose
-$prism{\color{red}A}{\color{blue}I}d$ leverages advanced AI technology to optimize the extraction and management of data from scientific literature.
+$prism{\color{red}A}{\color{blue}I}d$ leverages generative AI to optimize the extraction and management of data from scientific literature.
 It extracts a structured database of the specific information researchers seek from the literature.

 This tool is tailored to assist researchers by offering a simple-to-use, efficient, and replicable method for conducting literature reviews.
 No coding skills are required to use $prism{\color{red}A}{\color{blue}I}d$.